Clips, Sequences, and Keyframes

 Clip titles and lengths can be edited in the Animation Properties.

-The Fly In Clip
+Add a Fly In Clip

 A Fly In clip is usually used to create an overview or dramatic introduction to the project.
 For example, a fly in could start with a little planet projection and then spin to a rectilinear projection.